On equivariantly formal 2-torus manifolds: Introduction

 \item Every non-zero element $g\in \Z^n_2$ determines a nontrivial involution $\tau_g$ on $W$, called a \emph{regular involution} on $W$.

 \end{itemize} \end{defi}

 We will prove in Theorem~\ref{Thm:Locally-Std} that if a $2$-torus manifold is equivariantly formal, then it must be locally standard.\n

 For an $n$-dimensional locally standard $2$-torus manifold $W$, the orbit space $Q=W\slash \Z^n_2$ naturally becomes a connected smooth nice $n$-manifold with corners and with non-empty boundary (since the $\Z^n_2$-action is non-free).
-Moreover, \begin{itemize} \item The $\Z^n_2$-action on $W$ determines a characteristic function $\lambda_W$ on the facets (codimension-one faces) of $Q$.\n \item The free part of the $\Z^n_2$-action on $W$ determines a principal $\Z^n_2$-bundle $\xi_W$ over $Q$. \end{itemize} It is shown in L\"{u}-Masuda~\cite[Lemma 3.1]{MaLu08} that $W$ can be recovered from the data $(Q,\lambda_W, \xi_W)$ up to equivariant homeomorphism. \n
+Moreover, \begin{itemize} \item The $\Z^n_2$-action on $W$ determines a \emph{characteristic function} where $F_1,\cdots, F_m$ are all the facets (codimension-one faces) of $Q$.\n \item The free part of the $\Z^n_2$-action on $W$ determines a principal $\Z^n_2$-bundle $\xi_W$ over $Q$. \end{itemize}

+It is shown in L\"{u}-Masuda~\cite[Lemma 3.1]{MaLu08} that $W$ can be recovered from the data $(Q,\lambda_W, \xi_W)$ up to equivariant homeomorphism.
+In addition, let $\pi: W\rightarrow Q$ denote the orbit map.
+If $f$ is a codimension-$k$ face of $Q$, then $W_f:=\pi^{-1}(f)$ is a codimension-$k$ submanifold of $W$ called a \emph{facial submanifold of $W$}.
+Let $G_f$ denote the isotropy subgroup of $W_f$.
+Then $W_f$ is also a $2$-torus manifold with respect to the induced action of $\Z^n_2\slash G_f$.
+In the following, when we say $W_f$ is equivariantly formal, we always consider $W_f$ being equipped with the induced $\Z^n_2\slash G_f$-action from $W$. \n

-The main purpose of this paper is to answer the following two questions.\nn
+The main purpose of this paper is to answer the following two questions.\n

-\textbf{Question 1:} What kind of $2$-torus manifolds are equivariantly formal?\n
+\textbf{Question-1:} What kind of $2$-torus manifolds are equivariantly formal?\n

-\textbf{Question 2:} What kind of locally standard $2$-torus manifolds have regular $\mathrm{m}$-involutions? \nn
+\textbf{Question-2:} What kind of locally standard $2$-torus manifolds have regular $\mathrm{m}$-involutions? \n

-Note that in general it is very hard to compute the mod $2$ cohomology group of a locally standard $2$-torus manifold $W$ directly from its orbit space $Q$ and the data $(\lambda_W, \xi_W)$.
-So it is difficult to judge whether $W$ is equivariantly formal by directly verifying the condition given in Theorem~\ref{thm:Hsiang}.
+Generally speaking, it is very hard to compute the equivariant cohomology of a locally standard $2$-torus manifold $W$ directly from its orbit space $Q$ and the data $(\lambda_W, \xi_W)$.
+So it is difficult to judge whether $W$ is equivariantly formal by directly verifying the condition in the definition.
 Meanwhile, it was proved by Masuda-Panov~\cite{MasPanov06} that a smooth $T^n$-action on a connected smooth $2n$-manifold with non-empty fixed points is equivariantly formal if and only if the $T^n$-action is locally standard and every face of its orbit space is acyclic (also see Goertsches-T\"oben~\cite[Theorem 10.19]{GoerTob10} for a reformulation of this result).
 This result is also implied by Franz~\cite[Theorem 1.3]{Franz17}.
-The arguments in~\cite{MasPanov06} inspire us to prove the following parallel results for $2$-torus manifolds.
+The arguments in~\cite{MasPanov06} inspire us to prove the following parallel result for $2$-torus manifolds.